Observation of Shapiro steps in an ultracold atomic Josephson junction: Microscopic Dynamics

 In the Shapiro regime instead, we see that the phase dynamics is characterized by two distinct collective excitations: phonons and localized density depletions (see Fig.\,\ref{fig:microscopic} B and C).
-Phonons are emitted at distinct times in both directions due to the oscillatory motion of the barrier.
+Phonons are emitted at distinct times in both directions thanks to the oscillatory motion of the barrier.
 This is particularly visible on the zeroth plateau (I).
 Increasing the constant current $I$ beyond the zeroth plateau yields a chemical potential difference and atom number imbalance; this phenomenon is characterized by the formation of 'depletion waves' that move backwards compared to the barrier motion (blue lines propagating to the left in II and III).
-These excitations are observed to have a smaller group velocity, i.e., a steeper slope and, by using the phase information of the simulation in Fig.\,\ref{fig:soliton} A, we can conclude that such defects are accompanied by well resolved phase slippages with a phase jump of less than $\pi$ at the density minimum.
-Therefore we identify these excitations as grey solitons.
-These solitons are responsible for most of the reduction in density, ultimately causing the particle imbalance across the junction- see Fig. \ref{fig:soliton} B and C. Specifically, the simulation suggests that for the $n$-th plateau $n$ solitons are on-average emitted backwards during one driving cycle, see panels II and III of Fig.\,\ref{fig:microscopic} C and \cite{supp}.
+These excitations are observed to have a smaller group velocity, i.e., a steeper slope \cite{supp}.
+By additionally using the phase information of the simulation in Fig.\,\ref{fig:soliton} A, we observe that such density depletions are accompanied by phase jumps across the density minimum and identify them as solitonic excitations \cite{Ku_2014}.
+Analyzing the transverse phase profile right after the emission \cite{supp}, we find that the solitonic exctiations manifest themselves as vortex rings.
+These solitonic excitations are responsible for most of the reduction in density, ultimately causing the particle imbalance across the junction- see Fig. \ref{fig:soliton} B and C. Specifically, the simulation shows that for the $n$-th plateau $n$ solitonic excitations are on-average emitted backwards during one driving cycle, see panels II and III of Fig.\,\ref{fig:microscopic} C and \cite{supp}.
 This creates the reduced density in the wake of the moving barrier, and therefore gives rise to the resistive regime.
-On the other hand, being also defects of the phase field, they play a similar role as quasi-particles of the driven superconducting Josephson junctions: as single-particle excitations are responsible for the resistive transport and for the actual phase dynamics across the superconducting junction, soliton emission provides the specific mechanism for the evolution of the phase coherence in our system, thus allowing for phase coherent dynamics even in presence of dissipation.
+This statement is supported by the fact that the rate of emitted solitonic excitations indeed displays a step-like behavior in close parallel with the staircase displayed by the chemical potential, see Fig. S13.
+Depending on the system geometry the emerging solitonic excitations can be different.
+For instance, in the theoretical proposal \cite{singh2023shapiro}, a larger 2D system was used and vortex-antivortex pairs are generated at the barrier.
+The appearance of vortex rings have been seen in Ref.\,\cite{Roati_dc_jj_2018_phaseslips,Xhani_2020}, as well as the emission of solitons from a barrier in Ref.\,\cite{Engels_2007,Hakim_1997}.